-The putton in wizards and dialog boxes is located in the lower left corner (Figure 4-1).
+The ? button in wizards and dialog boxes is located in the lower left corner (see the following figure).
 In windows, the button is located in the upper-right corner.

-Figure 4-1: Quick Help Example
+Figure 3: Quick Help Example

 QuickTake Video Tutorials

 Xilinx provides a series of short training videos that focus on specific design tasks to help you learn to use the Vivado IDE.
 The videos are available in the Documentation Navigator, from the Vivado Design Suite QuickTake Video Tutorials on the Xilinx website, and on YouTube.